whisk-ml/whisk/docs/key_concepts.md

 #### Artifacts

-As you are using specific datasets, you'll likely want to save them and reference later as part of your model code.
-Also, once you land on a version of your model that peforms well, you might want to save that model for prediction as a a [pickled object](https://docs.python.org/3/library/pickle.html).
-Both the datasets and model objects will be saves as **artifacts** in your whisk project.
+As you are creating specific datasets, you'll likely want to save them and reference later as part of your model code.
+Also, once you land on a version of your model that peforms well, you might want to save that model for prediction as a object such as a [pickle](https://docs.python.org/3/library/pickle.html).
+Both the datasets and model objects will be saved as **artifacts** in your whisk project.

 These are stored in `/src/<name>/artifacts/` and their location can be referenced throughout your project with `whisk.artifact_dir`.

+Note: This automatically stores all artifacts within your git repository.
+For very large artifacts, you'll likely want to store those objects with DVC instead.
+Documentation for DVC is coming soon.

 ### Outputs

 #### Project Package

-As you are developing your project and placing code in the `/src/<name>/` directory, whisk automatically turns your project into a functioning Python package.
+As you are developing your project and placing code in the `/src/<name>/` directory, whisk automatically converts your project into a functioning Python package.
 In the same way that you might `import pandas` at the beginning of an analysis, you can `import <name>` within your project and access functionality that was developed with your model.
 For example, your model is accessible with `from <name>.models.model import Model`.

 The purpose of keeping the code packaged and available is to encourage easy collaboration.
 If you are ready to share your project with others, its easy to run `whisk package dist` so that others can also import and use the functionality from your project.